02

 Book A Call

 Brand naming and tagline development sit at the core of brand strategy because a name is often the first interaction a customer has with a brand.
-In categories like food, beverage, beauty, or wellness, where brands such as The Whole Truth, Paper Boat, Fabindia, Mamaearth, or Forest Essentials operate, the name sets expectations long before a product is tried.
-A strong brand name anchors perception, shapes recall, and influences trust.
-While logos, packaging, and communication can evolve over time, changing a brand name is significantly harder, making this a decision that demands long-term thinking and strategic rigour.
+In categories like food, beverage, beauty, and wellness, where brands such as The Whole Truth, Paper Boat, Mamaearth, and Forest Essentials operate, the name sets expectations long before a product is ever tried.
+A strong brand name anchors perception, shapes recall, and influences trust from the very first encounter.

-A strong brand name is one that can grow with the business, remain relevant over time, and carry meaning across multiple touchpoints without constant reinvention.
+A strong brand name is one that can grow with the business, remain relevant over time, and carry meaning across multiple touchpoints without requiring constant reinvention or explanation.

 We worked with Bingo (by ITC) to help them launch India’s next viral beverage; Aam Panna